We're Alive: Descendants - Chapter 15 - Valley of the Shadow of Death - Part 1 of 3

 You th you think they're

-I mean, I I knew people would fall behind, but I didn't think it'd be this bad.
+I knew people would fall behind, but I didn't think it'd be this bad.

-No, no, keep going.
+no, no, keep going.

 The man was old,

-but still sucks.
+still sucks.

 Is that another one?